leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 ### Decode

-Since all the instructions are encoded as 16 bit hexidecimal words, we'll need a way of decoding them.
-Given the instruction encoding table above, we can do this by using bit shifts and masks.
+Since the instructions are encoded hexidecimal words, we'll need a simple way of decoding them.
+We can do this by using bit shifts and masks.

 For example, consider the encoded instruction `0x13D2`.
 Writing this out in binary gives us the following representation: